Adaptation in Action

 Speaker Policies

-Discounted speaker tickets (20% off) will cost $460.
+Discounted speaker tickets will include a 20% discount.
 SIF provides a limited number of scholarships for speakers who are otherwise unable to attend.
 Visit our Frequently Asked Questions page for more information.